Would I Date Me??

 First, we unknowingly send out messages that we feel incomplete, insecure, unworthy of being loved and that we don’t believe we have the capability of changing this on our own.
 We seek a partner to make us feel complete and secure, accepted and loved.
 We send the message of being unhappy on our own and search for someone who can take away that feeling and make us happy and fulfilled.

 Second, when we only feel happy about ourselves when we are with a partner who is happy with us and exhibits approval of us, we lose control of our happiness.
 We hand over the control of our happiness about ourselves to the other person.
 And now that person is in charge of determining our feelings about ourselves through expressions of approval or disapproval.

 Time for the therapy question: Are you looking for someone who fills the voids in your life that you should be filling for yourself but don’t because something is holding you back from doing so?

-A home facial while eating chocolate and binging on Netflix is fine for a day or two.
+A home facial while eating chocolate and binging the latest and greatest series on tv fine for a day or two.
 It’s the short-term way to ease our anxiety and distract us from our fears about connection and relationships.
 The long-term work is more challenging and more important.
-It’s about getting to that place where you are in control of healing and filling the empty, hurting places in your life.
+It’s about getting to that place where you are in control of your healing and filling of the empty, hurting places in your life.
 This matters because it’s how you stay in control of your feelings and sense of self-worth.
 It’s the work that allows you to be strong when facing the need to lean into those places that hold you back from showing up as your authentic self.